Iam4syT/thinkbox/ai-agent-app/README.md

 # AI Agent App

-A portfolio website with AI agents powered by Groq LLM that can answer questions about projects, skills, and provide research information.
+A portfolio website with AI agents powered by OpenAI LLM that can answer questions about projects, skills, and provide research information.

 ![AI Agent App](/img/ai-agent-app-home.png 'AI Agent App')